uniqush/uniqush-push/docs/delivery-point-rebinding.md

 - more than one match — consult `srv.dp-2-psp`; if it names one of them, use it;
   otherwise report the ambiguity rather than picking arbitrarily

+It must serve the write path too. `AddDeliveryPointToService` has the same "first match in an unordered set" pick as the read path, and if only the read path is fixed, the ambiguous case binds new subscriptions nondeterministically while resolving reads deterministically.

+Resolve once per service per call, not per delivery point: one `SMEMBERS srv-2-psp:<service>` and one `MGET` of its providers, then a map lookup by type.
+Today the read path does a `GET` of the binding and a `GET` of the provider for every delivery point, so this is fewer round trips on the `/push` hot path, not more.

 Keep writing `srv.dp-2-psp` throughout this phase.
 It costs nothing and means a rollback is a one-line revert rather than a data-repair exercise.

 **Small-to-medium.
-A day or two.** The risk is behavioural, not structural: this changes which provider serves a push in the ambiguous case, so the doctor command below should come first for anyone with old data.
+A day or two.** The risk is behavioural, not structural: this changes which provider serves a push in the ambiguous case, which is exactly what Phase 1 exists to detect first.

-### Phase 2 — a doctor command

-Before anyone can trust Phase 1 on real data, they need to know whether their database contains the ambiguous case.
-Extend `/rebuildserviceset`, or add `/checkdb`, to report:

-- services with more than one provider of the same push service type
-- `srv.dp-2-psp` entries naming a provider that no longer exists
-- `srv.dp-2-psp` entries disagreeing with what the derivation would choose
-- delivery points in a subscriber set with no `delivery.point:` blob
-- leaked `delivery.point.counter:` keys (the Phase 0 bug's existing debris)

-Read-only, and useful independently of this work — it is the tool for answering "is my database consistent?", which today has no answer.

-**Medium.
-Two or three days**, mostly output design and test fixtures.

 ### Phase 3 — let `/addpsp` replace a provider

-This is the actual goal, and it is small once Phase 1 has landed.
+This is the actual goal, and it is small once Phase 2 has landed.

 Relax the conflict check in `AddPushServiceProviderToService` so that a provider of the same *(service, push service type)* whose fixed data differs **replaces**